Pro Bike: Andrea Verona’s TM Racing EN 250 Fi

 TM's 250cc power plant

-“The mapping for me is a little bit different,” Andrea explains.
-“I don’t want the rpm to go down when you close the throttle, I want it to stay up a little and not die.
+Andrea explains: “I don’t want the rpm to go down when you close the throttle, I want it to stay up a little and not die.
 So the mapping is a little different to standard.
 In the slow speed tests, if the engine runs too low it can die, stall, so I prefer to have the rpm not close too quickly.”

-The overall power delivery, Verona explains, his 250 engine delivers is “perfect for enduro, strong at the bottom and strong up top but at the same time smooth from the bottom to the top.”
+The power this factory 250 engine delivers is, “perfect for enduro, strong at the bottom and strong up top but at the same time smooth from the bottom to the top.”
 But what about the engine internals?
 “The only difference between my bike and the one you can buy is we change the parts between races for reliability and perfect performance,” Says Andrea.

-TM’s design has the air box up top and fuel tank lower down under the seat.
-The airbox is one of the areas they changed for 2020 with a new air intake, “before the butterfly there is a small change” says Verona without giving too much away.
-The clear tank meanwhile is very much part of the unique feeling the TM bikes have to ride with a lower centre of gravity and the fuel filler cap is behind the rider’s left leg.
+TM’s design is unconventional in that it has the air box on top of the engine and fuel tank down under the seat.
+The airbox is one of the areas they changed for 2020 with a new air intake, “before the butterfly there is a small change”, says Verona without giving too much away.
+The underseat tank meanwhile is very much part of the unique feeling the TM bikes have to ride with a lower centre of gravity and the fuel filler cap is behind the rider’s left leg.

 Playing with gearing